mandeeps/SU-WaterCam/README.md

 TODO: upload photos of Lepton wiring

-Because we need I2C for other peripherals, use splitter cables for the two I2C pins on the Pi.
+Because we need I2C for other peripherals, use splitter cables for the two I2C pins (SDA and SCL) on the Pi.
 So get or make two cables that each have a female header on one end and a male and female header on the other end.
 One female end connects to a pin on the Raspberry Pi GPIO header, and the other two ends are for the Flir breakout board and a peripheral like the Adafruit IMU.
+Another pair of split cables is useful for 3.3V and ground.

-The SDA pin on the Pi (pin #3) will connect to pin C on the breakout board (side away from you)
+The SDA pin on the Pi (pin #3) will connect to pin C on the breakout board (side away from you) - use a splitter

-The SCL pin on the Pi (pin #5) will connect to pin 4 on the breakout board (side towards you)
+The SCL pin on the Pi (pin #5) will connect to pin 4 on the breakout board (side towards you) - use a splitter

 MOSI on the Pi (pin #19) connects to pin E on the breakout